TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 tcam_property_boolean_get_default
 ---------------------------------

-.. c:function:: gboolean tcam_property_boolean_get_default (TcamPropertyBoolean* self, GError** err);

-:param self:
-:param err: Pointer to GError pointer to be used in case of error.
-Can be `NULL`.
-:returns: Bool describing the property default.
-:retval: gboolean
+| Query for the default value of a boolean property.
+| This might fail with `TCAM_ERROR_PROPERTY_DEFAULT_NOT_AVAILABLE` if no default value is available for this property.

 .. tabs::

    .. group-tab:: c

+      .. c:function:: gboolean tcam_property_boolean_get_default (TcamPropertyBoolean* self, GError** err)

+         :param self: The :ref:`TcamPropertyBoolean` instance
+         :param err: A :c:type:`GError` pointer, may be NULL
+         :returns: Returns the default value of the property

       .. code-block:: c